ReaperOAK/KCAdashboard/DEPLOYMENT.md

 After deployment, you can verify Stockfish is working by visiting:
 `https://kolkatachessacademy.in/stockfish/test.html`

+## How Incremental Deployment Works

+The incremental deployment system works similar to Git by tracking file changes:

+1. A manifest file (`.ftp-manifest.json`) stores information about all deployed files
+2. For each file, it stores:
+   - An MD5 hash of the file's content
+   - The timestamp of when it was last uploaded

+3. During deployment:
+   - New files (not in the manifest) are always uploaded
+   - Existing files are only uploaded if their content hash has changed
+   - The UI shows whether each file is new or changed during upload
+   - After successful deployment, the manifest is updated

+This approach significantly speeds up deployments since only modified files are transferred.

 ## Troubleshooting

 ### If Files Aren't Uploading
 - Check the FTP credentials
 - Ensure the remote directory path is correct
 - Verify the server allows FTP connections on port 21
+- If files should be uploading but aren't, try the force deployment option

 ### If Stockfish Engine Doesn't Work
 - Verify MIME type configuration on your server